hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ## Output:
 NA

+## Troubleshooting:
+### Error message "Failed to run command"
+Please check if the command exists in your system path and try to run this command manually in your working directory.

 # dotnet/command
 This action will execute `dotnet` commands under specified directory with parameters.
 The parameter `workingDirectory` can be removed if you want to run this command in the project root.